 CZ, IT, SE and NL reservation.
 FR scrutiny reservation regarding (public) archives.
 RO and HR thought the EDPB should be involved.
+PL and COM wanted to keep paragraph 3, Com for the sake of flexibility.

-Derogations for specific situations
+Derogations for specific situations85

-- 1. In the absence of an adequacy decision pursuant to paragraph 5 of Article 41 of appropriate safeguards pursuant to Article 42, including binding corporate rules a transfer or a category of transfers of personal data to a recipient or recipients in a third country or an international organisation may take place only on condition that: - (a) the data subject has explicitly consented to the proposed transfer, after having been informed that such transfers may pose risks due to the absence of an adequacy decision and appropriate safeguards; or - (b) the transfer is necessary for the performance of a contract between the data subject and the controller or the implementation of pre-contractual measures taken at the data subject's request; or - (c) the transfer is necessary for the conclusion or performance of a contract concluded in the interest of the data subject between the controller and another natural or legal person; or - (d) the transfer is necessary for reasons of public interest; - (e) the transfer is necessary for the establishment, exercise or defence of legal claims ; or
+- In the absence of an adequacy decision pursuant to paragraph 386 of Article 41, of 1. appropriate safeguards pursuant to Article 4287, including binding corporate rules88, a transfer or a category of transfers89 of personal data to (...) a third country or an international organisation may take place only on condition that: - the data subject has explicitly o consented to the proposed transfer, after having been informed that such transfers may involve 91 risks for the data subject due to the absence of an adequacy decision and appropriate safeguards; or - (b) the transfer is necessary for the performance of a contract between the data subject and the controller or the implementation of pre-contractual measures taken at the data subject's request92; or - the transfer is necessary for the conclusion or performance of a contract concluded in (c) the interest of the data subject between the controller and another natural or legal person; or